QwikDev/qwik/packages/qwik/src/core/api.md

 // @internal (undocumented)
 export const _getContextEvent: () => unknown;

-// Warning: (ae-forgotten-export) The symbol "ElementVNode" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ClientContainer" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "getDomContainer" is marked as @public, but its signature references "ClientContainer" which is marked as @internal
 //
 // @public (undocumented)
 export function getDomContainer(element: Element | ElementVNode): ClientContainer;